flipz357/regesta-imperii-to-semgis/more-tools/README.md

-#Contains some example tools for statistical medieval analyses
+# Example tools for statistical medieval analyses

 Based on the output files of this project.